-The Trust works with organisations, communities and individuals throughout New Zealand and assists them by providing funding and ecologically-sourced trees for local projects, through a funding application process in March each year.
+The Trust works with organisations, communities and individuals throughout New Zealand and assists them by providing funding and ecologically-sourced trees for local projects, through a funding application process each year.

 By supporting and encouraging pohutukawa and rata conservation Project Crimson has seen more than 400,000 trees successfully established since 1990.